 Edward Parkinson, CEO, FirstNet

-CEO Ed Parkinson will be on hand to review recent achievements and describe what to expect in the coming new year for the FirstNet nationwide public safety broadband network.
+In an interview-style session with APCO Chief Counsel Jeff Cohen, hear from FirstNet CEO Ed Parkinson reviewing recent achievements and describing what to expect in the coming new year for the FirstNet nationwide public safety broadband network.

 |1:00 p.m. – 2:00 p.m.||Tech Talks|